Light Mode

 Among the most divine and legendary figures to emerge from the Pandalam royal lineage is Aryan Keralan Varman, revered by millions as Lord Ayyappa.

 Ayyappa incarnated into the Pandalam royal family to uphold Dharma (righteousness) in a time of rising injustice.
-Lord Ayyappa received his martial training at the ancient Kalari of Cheerappanchira, located at the Mukkal Vettom Temple in Muhamma.

-Ayyappa was not merely a warrior-prince deity but the living embodiment of Dharma Śāstha—a divine guide leading humanity on the path of truth, discipline, and equality.
+Ayyappa was not merely a warrior-prince deity but the living Embodiment of Satya and Nyaya – Truth and Justice —a divine guide leading humanity on the path of truth, discipline, and equality.
 Between 1170 and 1175 AD, it is believed that Lord Ayyappa himself envisioned and oversaw the construction of the Sabarimala temple.
 This sacred site was established atop the dense forested hills of Poonkavanam, on the very rock where Sabari is said to have attained moksha through her devotion to Lord Rama.

 At the end of his earthly mission, Ayyappa is believed to have entered Jeeva Samadhi—a conscious meditative state leading to liberation—at the Manimandapam, where he merged with the energy of the sacred hill Poonambalamedu.
 His divine presence continues to guide and bless pilgrims through the sanctum of Sabarimala.